-The compensation expense related to stock options recognized by the Company during the three and six months ended June 30, 2018 was not significant.
-At June 30, 2018, there was \$2 million of unrecognized compensation expense related to stock options not yet vested, which is expected to be recognized over a weighted average period of approximately three years.
-See Note 27 - Subsequent Events for changes related to Stock Options.
+The compensation expense related to stock options recognized by the Company during the three and nine months ended September 30, 2018 was not significant.
+At September 30, 2018, there was \$1 million of unrecognized compensation expense related to stock options not yet vested, which is expected to be recognized over a weighted-average period of approximately three years.

-At June 30, 2018, amount payable to Hydro One Limited relating to stock options, included in long-term due to related parties on the Consolidated Balance Sheets, was not significant (December 31, 2017 - \$nil).
+At September 30, 2018, amount payable to Hydro One Limited relating to stock options, included in long-term due to related parties on the Consolidated Balance Sheets, was not significant (December 31, 2017 - \$nil).